uniqush/uniqush-push/README.md

 about the latest progress with *Uniqush*, please check out [our blog](http://blog.uniqush.org/).
-And, if you are really impatient, there's always our [our GitHub account](http://github.com/uniqush) which could have brand new stuff that hasn't been released yet.
+And, if you are really impatient, there's always our [our GitHub account](http://github.com/uniqush) which could have brand-new stuff that hasn't been released yet.

 ## Setting Up Redis ##